habib-wahid/spring-boot-backend/README.md

 # Backend For Passenger Service System
 This project is intended to be used the backend for Passenger Service System for Airlines Reservations System.

 It consists of the common source code which will be used across the three modules:
-* Inventory
+### Inventory Module
+This module primarily consists of the processes of aircraft management, listing available airports, flight management, and flight scheduling.
-* Pricing
+### Pricing Module
+This module primarily consists of the processes of fare management, classes management, and tax and penalty generation.
-* Sales
+## Sales Module
+This module primarily consists of the processes of PNR generation, flight booking, customer search, agency management, and cash box management.
 ## Table of Contents
 - [BackGround](#background)
 - [Technology Stack](#technology-stack)